pixeli99/dLLM-RL/README.md

 ## 📊 Inference & Evaluations

 After downloading the data, take TraDo and SADR models as an example.
-You can set the configurations in `configs/sdar_eval.yaml` and run the following commands to perform inference with different sampling strategies.
+You can set the configurations in `configs/sdar_eval.yaml` (see instructions and details in `./configs`) and run the following commands to perform inference with different sampling strategies.
 ```bash
 python eval.py config=configs/sdar_eval.yaml
 ```